-- conclusions regarding whether Babson's Title IX Policy and/or any other College policies were violated; - a brief statement of the rationale for any determination of responsibility; and - If the Panel determines that the respondent is responsible for any policy violation(s), the Panel shall also include in their determination what sanctions are to be imposed on the respondent for such violation(s).
+- a description of the allegations; - a general description of the procedural steps taken from receipt of the formal complaint to the determination; - findings of fact that support the Decision-Maker(s)' determination; - conclusions regarding whether Babson's Title IX Policy and/or any other College policies were violated; - a brief statement of the rationale for any determination of responsibility; and - If the Decision-Maker(s) determine that the respondent is responsible for any policy violation(s), the written determination shall also include what sanctions are to be imposed on the respondent for such violation(s).

-All determinations concerning responsibility and sanctions, if applicable, must be unanimously agreed upon by the Panelists.
-If, after engaging in a good faith effort to reach agreement concerning the determination of responsibility for any particular charge, the Panel is unable to reach unanimous agreement, the Panel will issue a "not responsible" finding for that charge.
+All determinations concerning responsibility and sanctions, if applicable, must be unanimously agreed upon by all Panelists.
+If, after engaging in a good faith effort to reach agreement concerning the determination of responsibility for any particular charge, the Hearing Panel is unable to reach unanimous agreement, the Panel will issue a "not responsible" finding for that charge.

-No later than seven (7) calendar days after the Panel's final written determination is issued, the Title IX Coordinator shall simultaneously provide both parties with written notice of the Panel's determination, as well as the appeal procedures available to both parties.
+No later than seven (7) calendar days after the Decision-Maker(s)' final written determination is issued, the Title IX Coordinator shall simultaneously provide both parties with written notice of the determination, as well as the identity of a designated appellate officer for the matter and the appeal procedures available to both parties.
+The designated appellate officer may be either a trained external individual not employed by the College, or a trained College administrator.